vitejs/vite/docs/guide/features.md

 - Types for the [HMR API](./api-hmr) on `import.meta.hot`

 ::: tip
 To override the default typing, declare it before the triple-slash reference.
-For example, to make a default import of `*.svg` a React component:
+For example, to make the default import of `*.svg` a React component:

 ```ts
 declare module '*.svg' {